 Flavia Domitilla’s children in Mark’s play

-At the time of Mark’s play c.
+Summary At the time of Mark’s play c.
 95 CE, Flavia was in her late twenties or early thirties.
-She had borne seven children, with the maximum age of 16 (we don’t know if all survived infancy).
-Here, I identify the roles for children in Mark’s play, propose that Flavia Domitilla’s children did play those roles,…
+She had borne seven children, with the maximum age of 16.
+(We don’t know if all survived infancy).
+Here, I identify the roles for children in Mark’s play, propose that Flavia Domitilla’s children did play those…

 The Bethsaida section, Part I: The blind man of Bethsaida scene

-Summary This post extrapolates from the discussion of the blind man of Bethsaida scene in my book, The Two Gospels of Mark: Performance and Text.
-Here, I review elements of the scene (Mk 8:22-26).
-I imagine how the scene was staged.
-I conclude that the scene made sense only in the world of the audience….
+Summary This post builds on the discussion of the blind man of Bethsaida scene in my book, The Two Gospels of Mark: Performance and Text.
+Here, I imagine how the scene (Mk 8:22-26) was staged.
+I conclude that the scene was intended for the world of the audience.
+I argue that Mark wrote the blind…

 The Joseph of Arimathea scene in the Gospel of Mark, revisited